 - Antibody Resource: A comprehensive list of popular antibody and ELISA kits.
 The site also provides a useful links section which contains information on journals and databases.

 - Brenda: The site gives information on enzyme systems and allows you to explore by structure and function of a protein.
+It includes information on enzyme nomenclature, structure, function and molecular properties.

 - Genetics and Molecular Biomedicine: Provides reviews on several different biochemistry topics and is useful in explaining why genetic conditions arise.